terrencewuxl1/sonoma/README.md

 	1.zip range format is [xxxxx,xxxxx], the first number of range not larger than the second, otherwise, should be processed as the range only contains the first zip code. example:
 	  [95001,94001] -> [95001,95001]
-	2.project supply a main method for running in the command evirenment, each arg as a range, assumed the args no longer than the length command accept.
+	2.project supply a main method for running in the command environment, each arg as a range, assumed the args no longer than the length command accept.

 ## Tests